 A genre is a category of artistic composition such as writing.
 Historical romance is a popular genre that has been the mainstream of romance novels for many years.
 It’s a broad category of fiction set in various centuries, which was first popularized as early as the nineteenth century by Walter Scott who wrote such books as Ivanhoe.

-In today’s modern era of writing, historical romance can be categorized from the ancient world to World War II.
+In today’s modern era of writing, historical romance can be categorized from the ancient world up to 1950 (per Romance Writers of America).
 A few of the favorite time periods on bookshelves are:

 - Medieval Period